What Skills Do I Need To Become a Welder?

 - Understanding of and ability to read blueprints.

 Planning for any construction project revolves around blueprints, so it’s essential that you know how to read them.
 They will be your guide in any job, from parts fabrication to large-scale building, providing the information you need for ordering and working with material.
 You also need to be able to recognize errors or flag any necessary changes.
+Learn how to read blueprints as a welder.

 - Mathematical skills.